psycedelicAI/Random-Stuffs/README.md

 ## 🧠 What is this?

-`Random-Stuffs` is a flexible workspace for ideas that are too small, experimental, unfinished, independent, or weird to receive their own repository.
+`Random-Stuffs` is a flexible workspace for ideas that are too small, experimental, unfinished, independent, or unusual to receive their own repository.

 It may contain:

 - 🧪 experiments
-- 🤖 AI tests
+- 🤖 custom GPTs and AI tools
-- 🛠️ small tools
+- 🛠️ small utilities
 - 📚 notes and documentation
 - 🧩 prototypes
 - 🧠 unfinished concepts